AMontgomerie/AMontgomerie.github.io/_posts/2020-07-30-question-generator.md

 [MSMARCO](https://microsoft.github.io/msmarco/) is a dataset containing questions from Bing searches and corresponding answers with supporting texts.
 This dataset also contains lots of good questions, but many of them are not in full grammatical question sentences.
 This is because people typing questions into a search engine only really need to type some key words rather than a full grammatical question.
 In order to resolve this, I filtered the dataset to only include examples which start with a list of possible question words; for example "who...?" or "does...?"
 Even some of these turned out to be not real question sentences though.
 People often type phrases like "how to bake a cake" into a search engine.
 In this case, I replaced the "how to" with "how do you" creating the grammatical question sentence "How do you bake a cake?"

-After filtering the datasets, I concatenated the answer and context fields into the format of `answer: <answer text> context: <context text>`.
+After filtering the datasets, I concatenated the answer and context fields into the format of `answer_token <answer> context_token <context>`.
 Once concatenated the data could then be encoded and fed into a neural network.
 The question field was kept as a label for calculating loss during training.
 The final dataset contained about 250,000 examples taken from the 4 datasets mentioned.

 ## Defining a Model and Training It